stephanieli333/Decision-Tree/README.md

 Lower entropy indicates a better split.
 The best split is chosen, and that value of that split is assigned to a new node of the decision tree.
 Other data sets can then be passed through the decision tree to be sorted into one of the binary attributes.
-The attribute is assigned based on a binary decision made at each node and its final assigment occurs at a leaf node.
+The attribute is assigned based on a binary decision made at each node and its final attribute assigment occurs at a leaf node.